atelierspierrot/templatengine/README.md

 ## What is this package ?

-This package defines a simple Template Engine to manage PHP view files, some HTML files including PHP scripts to build views passing them parameters and objects and some manage some global layouts to embed these views.
+This package defines a simple Template Engine to manage PHP view files, some HTML files including PHP scripts to build views passing them parameters and objects and some tools to manage global layouts to embed these views.
 As it is based on the [Composer Assets Extension](https://github.com/atelierspierrot/assets-manager), the Template Engine also facilitate assets files usage and URL.

 **This package is not yet really documented.
-Please take a look at the code and the [PHP Documentation](http://docs.ateliers-pierrot.fr/templatengine/) for more information.**
+Please take a look at the code and the [PHP Documentation](http://docs.ateliers-pierrot.fr/templatengine/) for more information.
+A complete demonstration is available in the package itself (PHP server is required).**

 ## Assets manager

-The `TemplateEngine\Assets` namespace defines some classes to manage a set of assets, views and assets presets to use in your template engine views.
+The `TemplateEngine\Assets` namespace defines some classes to manage a set of assets, view files and presets to use in your template engine views.

 The global `Loader` class is based on three paths: